 From then on, you have your phone encryption, credential storage and some other useful security settings which can help protect your data even more.

-Lastly, there is a built in VPN application which you can use to help secure your internet connection.
+Lastly, there is a built-in VPN application which you can use to help secure your internet connection.
 This only support PPTP, L2TP and IPSec so we'd recommend installing a providers application that also allows OpenVPN.

 On the whole the OnePlus 2 follows adequately in the footsteps of the OnePlus One.
 While some features that people might find useful are missing overall it's brilliant.
-While it is cheap and more than worth its value if you have phone that is less than a year old, then it's probably not worthing in just yet.
+While it is cheap and more than worth its value if you have a phone that is less than a year old, then it's probably not worthing in just yet.